 |December||11/52||29/84||4/0.16||Good period to go|

-The International Airport is located about 17 kilometres (11 miles) north-west of the city centre, in Pudahuel.
+The Arturo-Merino-Benítez International Airport is located about 17 kilometres (11 miles) northwest of the city centre, in Pudahuel.

 Santiago is a very large city and distances between points of interest are considerable.
 However, the city has a well-developed, efficient and reliable public transport system.
 You will never have any difficulty getting around.

 Taxis are a convenient mode of transport in Santiago.
 Metered taxis are black with yellow roofs and have orange plates.
-The initial charge is about CLP 250, then CLP 90 for every 200 yards.
+The initial charge is about CLP 300, then CLP 650 for every kilometre.

 Upon your arrival in Santiago, you can get in touch with local tourism professionals for further information and to help organise your stay.Servicio Nacional de Turismo